Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Experiments

-\hypertarget{distant-controlled-pixel}{} \bookmark[level=subsection,dest=distant-controlled-pixel]{Distant controlled effects} Similarly to the previous experiment, we want to evaluate if CEN can model distant effects, i.e. effects that are reasonably far away from the agent's location.
-In this case, we will use the Lights environment.
-Here the environment presents two buttons of different color that, when pressed, turn on their corresponding light of the same color.
+In contrast to the previous experiment, we want to evaluate if CEN can model distant effects, i.e. effects that are reasonably far away from the agent's location.
+In this case, we use the Lights environment.
+Here the environment presents two buttons of different color that, when pressed, turn on their corresponding light.
 Lights are relatively far away from their corresponding buttons thus making it difficult to model them.
-As show in Fig. \ref{fig:results_distant_effects}, CEN is able to model this kind of controlled effects.
-Although there is a clear decrease in F1 score, we believe that this is due to the more complex shape of the lights and buttons.
+As show in Fig. \ref{fig:results_distant_effects}, CEN is able to model this kind of effects.